 Instructions

-- Add all of the ingredients for the meatballs in a mixing bowl and mix well.
+- Add all of the ingredients for the meatballs in a mixing bowl, season with salt and pepper, and mix well.

-- Shape them into round meatballs (about 60-65 grams each).
-Set aside.
+- Shape them into round meatballs (about 12).
+Place on a plate and set aside.

-- Once the water is boiling, start adding the meatballs one by one.
+- Add the meatballs one by one.
 Use a spoon to carefully dip each one.

-- Add the rice and celery, and simmer for another 20 minutes or until rice is cooked.
+- Add the rice and olive oil.
+Simmer for another 20 minutes or until rice is cooked.

 Hello